 Current therapies to treat patients with Crohn's disease include aminosalicylates ("5-ASA"), steroids, immune suppressants, and biologic therapy (medications that block specific inflammatory molecules important in Crohn's disease).
 For some of these drugs, treatments are available in pill form, enemas, injections under the skin, and intravenous infusions.
 Although medical treatment can be effective in controlling the symptoms of Crohn's disease, patients must take medications continuously to prevent the symptoms from returning.

-Despite medical therapy, up to 80 percent of patients will have surgery during their lifetime.
+Surgery to remove the part of the intestine that is inflamed is an important part of IBD therapy.
 Although surgery usually relieves symptoms of Crohn's disease, it does not offer a cure.
 One-third of patients require repeat operations without medical therapy.
 There have been many advances in surgery for Crohn's disease.
 One is the use of bowel-saving techniques such as stricturoplasty (repair of disease segments instead of removal) and minimally invasive surgery (laparoscopy).

 For more information about our services or treatment options or to refer a patient to the IBD Program, please call 410-706-3387.